jbmusso/mogwai/README.md

 Mogwai tries to abstract interaction with any [Tinkerpop](http://www.tinkerpop.com/)'s [Blueprints](https://github.com/tinkerpop/blueprints/wiki) compliant Graph databases (ie. TitanDB, Neo4J, OrientDB, FoundationDB, etc.).

-Mogwai internally uses [grex](https://github.com/entrendipity/grex), a "Gremlin inspired Rexster Graph Server client", and therefore communicates with the database via HTTP.
+Mogwai internally uses [grex](https://github.com/entrendipity/grex), a "Gremlin inspired Rexster Graph Server client", and therefore currently communicates with the database via HTTP.
+It may support Rexpro when/if grex does so.

-Note that Mogwai is currently developed with [TitanDB](http://thinkaurelius.github.io/titan/) v0.3.2 only, and hasn't been tested with other databases.
+**Note that Mogwai is currently developed with [TitanDB](http://thinkaurelius.github.io/titan/) v0.4.0 only, and hasn't been tested with other Tinkerpop/Rexster compliant databases**.
 Although most features should work, expect some of them to not work at all (ie. the still partially supported indexes).

+Mogwai is designed to allow the addition of more clients easily (ie. Rexster and Neo4J).
+Have a look at the `/src/clients` folder.

 Comments, suggestions and pull requests are welcome.